ucsb-ersp-2018/nlp-tonys-research-log/nlp-tonys-research-log-f18.md

      #### [Meeting inputs](https://docs.google.com/document/d/1kTvtGg6FzSVyv7xTbk3uDzsbKDlY8iDJIGbARWSyIk0/edit?usp=sharing)
      #### [Meeting outputs](https://docs.google.com/document/d/1I66PzyQ8BvWalXakwMpZKOK9uR0sis5zxeFGHWztdH0/edit?usp=sharing)
      #### [Last Week's Meeting Minutes](https://docs.google.com/document/d/1D1hw3S-Pd6kZu8dMB0y19PN43qONlThHe9V1LNHE_lc/edit?usp=sharing)

+### October 23, Tuesday (2.5 hours)
+ - [x] Learn about Naive Bayes Classifier
+ - [x] Watch video on [Bias vs Variance](https://www.youtube.com/watch?v=EuBBz3bI-aA)
+ - [x] Watch chapter 6 of [Dan Jurafsky's Series on NLP](https://www.youtube.com/watch?)

+#### Terminology
+ * Accuracy: total number of correct predictions / total number of predictions
+ * Precision: how many selected items are relevant? true positives / (true positives + false positives)
+ * Recall: how many relevant items are selected? true positives / (true positives + false negatives)
+   * F measure: combined measure that assesses the precision/recall tradeoff: 1/(alpha*(1/P) + (1 - alpha)\*(1/R))
+   * Usually we use F1 measure (alpha is 1/2), so precision and recall are weighted equally
+ * Bias: "error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (underfitting)"
+ * Variance: "error from sensitivity to small fluctuations in the training set.
+High variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting)"
+   * Ideally we have a low-bias, low-variance model, but is difficult due to bias-variance tradeoff
+ * Naive Bayes: conditional probability model that simplifies assumptions and uses Bayes' theorem to find output with maximum probability
+ * Confusion matrix: a table with actual and predicted outcomes of a model, makes it easy to identify mistakes

 ### October 22, Monday (1 hour)
  - [x] Create Google Drive to organize documents